20th Century Home Entertainment: Catalog library

-20th Century Home Entertainment is used by Walt Disney Studios Home Entertainment as the home video label for products released under the 20th Century Studios, Searchlight Pictures, Blue Sky Studios, 20th Century Animation, 20th Century Family, 20th Television, 20th Television Animation and FX Productions banners.
+20th Century Home Entertainment is used by Walt Disney Studios Home Entertainment as the home video label for products released under the 20th Century Studios, Searchlight Pictures, Blue Sky Studios, 20th Century Animation, 20th Century Family, 20th Television, and 20th Television Animation and FX Productions banners.
+In 2020, all operations moved to Walt Disney Studios Home Entertainment.
 20th Century's best-selling DVD titles are the various season box sets of The Simpsons.

 Distribution agreements

 Guild/Pathé

 Since July 1993, Fox's Home video operations in France have operated as a joint venture.
 The joint venture was originally between Fox, Pathé and Le Studio Canal+, and was known as PFC Vidéo (Pathé Fox Canal).
 In January 2001, StudioCanal exited the venture to start distributing releases through then-sister company Universal Pictures Video France (later switching to self-distributing their releases), and EuropaCorp joined the joint-venture.
 Effectively, the venture was renamed as Fox Pathé Europa.
 The venture ended shortly after Disney's purchase of 20th Century Fox, with Pathé and EuropaCorp moving to ESC Distribution.

 From 1995 to 2020, Fox held a distribution partnership with Pathé's UK branch as well, which began after the then-named Guild entered into the 50-50 rental joint venture with Fox's UK branch called Fox Guild Home Entertainment.
 The deal also allowed Fox to take over retail distribution of Guild products from PolyGram Video.
 After Pathé retired the Guild name in 1997, The 50-50 rental joint venture was renamed to Fox Pathé Home Entertainment the following year.
-This physical and digital agreement was later briefly carried over to Walt Disney Studios Home Entertainment following the purchase of Fox before expiring on June 30, 2021, after Pathé signed a new partnership deal with Warner Bros.
-Pictures.
+This physical and digital agreement was later briefly carried over to Walt Disney Studios Home Entertainment following the purchase of Fox before expiring on June 30, 2021, after which, Warner Bros.
+Home Entertainment took over.